Dr. Thomas Furman - DVM 2004

 2014 Outstanding Young Alumnus Award

-Dr. Thomas Furman, Alliance, Nebraska, is the 2014 recipient of the Outstanding Young Alumnus Award for his notable achievements since graduating from Kansas State University.
-The award is presented as part of the 76th Annual Conference for Veterinarians on June 1.
+Dr. Thomas Furman, Alliance, Nebraska, was the 2014 recipient of the Outstanding Young Alumnus Award for his notable achievements since graduating from Kansas State University.
+The award was presented as part of the 76th Annual Conference for Veterinarians on June 1, 2014.

 Dr. Furman earned a bachelor's degree in 2000 at the University of Nebraska-Lincoln, and his DVM from K-State University in 2004.
 He now practices large and small animal medicine, with special interest in surgery, equine dentistry and beef cattle management at the Animal Center in Alliance.

 "I have felt very blessed to be in the family that is veterinary medicine," Dr. Furman said.
 "There is a camaraderie among my fellow colleagues unlike that of any other profession.
 Every day is an adventure that is rewarded with the feeling of being part of a profession that makes a major impact on the health and well-being of people's lives through their pets and the world's food supply.
 To receive an award like this from my alma mater leaves me humbled and honored.
 Thank you!"

 "We are proud to recognize Dr. Furman for his strong commitment to veterinary medicine, especially in rural America," said Dr. Ralph C. Richardson, dean of the College of Veterinary Medicine.
 "He understands the responsibility of a veterinarian in helping to maintain optimum herd health for the livestock producer, the quality of life for companion animals, and the importance of veterinary medicine in maintaining a vibrant community.
 We believe he is a fine role model for younger veterinarians in an area of animal health that has become increasingly underserved."